DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - The learner successfully completed the assignment by providing the correct file name, confirming the successful file transfer from the FileZilla drill.

 ---

+## SECTION 13: WEBSITE DEVELOPMENT

+### SUBSECTION A: CHALLENGES - New Subsection

+### Course Step Number: 580

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This entry marks the start of a new major course section, "WEBSITE DEVELOPMENT," and its first subsection, "CHALLENGES."
+The following steps will cover various challenges related to HTML and CSS.

+##### Insights from Chat Discussion summary

+- Learner noted this step serves as an index for a new section and subsection.

+---